 Khutzeymateen Park Giftware and SouvenirsYou can also show your support and appreciation for the Khutzeymateen by purchasing special edition posters, bamboo t-shirts, and post cards with this beautiful image.
+Posters are 28” x 22”, printed on high quality, environmentally-sustainable paper and t-shirts come in black or cream in colour, sizes S, M, L & XL.
 Profits from the purchase of the Khutzeymateen merchandise will be directly reinvested into Khutzeymateen Park Enhancement fund.

 To order a bamboo tshirt, poster, or post card for yourself, or as a gift, please mail your donation cheque for $30 (per bamboo tshirt and or poster) and $5 (per post card), payable to the Minister of Finance, to the following address:

-Attention: Khutzeymateen Park EnhancementPlease ensure you tell us what size(s) you would like to order and, include your mailing address so we can send it to you.
+Attention: Khutzeymateen Park EnhancementPlease ensure you tell us what colour(s)/size(s) you would like to order and, include your mailing address so we can send it to you.